manoa-club-hunt/manoa-club-hunt.github.io/index.md

 ### Club Profile Page:

 While logged in, you can click on the "View Profile" link on clubs in the List Clubs page to show a profile that displays data associated with the club.
+Here is [AAUW-UHM's Club Profile](http://manoa-club-hunt.meteorapp.com/#/clubPage/85fq9K3x9YXqoJgTQ).

 <img src="doc/club-profile.PNG" alt="club profile page">

 ### Edit Club Page:

 While logged in, you can click on "Edit Club" on any club profile to be directed to a form that allows you to change the data associated with the club.
+Here is the [Edit Club Page for AAUW-UHM](http://manoa-club-hunt.meteorapp.com/#/edit/85fq9K3x9YXqoJgTQ).

 <img src="doc/edit-club-page.JPG" alt="edit club page">

 ### Add Club Page:

-While logged in, you can click on "Add Club" to go to a page that allows you to fill out a form that will create a new club in our system.
+While logged in, you can click on "Add Club" to go to the [Add Club Page](http://manoa-club-hunt.meteorapp.com/#/add) that allows you to fill out a form that will create a new club in our system.

 <img src="doc/add-club-page.JPG" alt="add club page">